The rant isn’t here – it is over on interest.co.nz.

 Update: I’ve been told that a lot of people are complaining about being called xenophobic.
 Well that is nice for them, the action of pushing for house sales to foreigners being banned is still xenophobic – these people have a fear of someone else trading with someone else who just doesn’t have a NZ passport.
 They are willing to hurt both foreigners and the people who would trade with them, simply to allay this fear.
 I’m not going to stop saying it just because it offends your sensibilities – I think the entire idea of these bans is morally wrong, why would I go back on this just because it makes you feel funny.

 Banning non-residents from buying houses isn’t “brave policy to save the poor in New Zealand”.
+And neither does wholesaling homes to the impoverished help turn tables.
 It is weak and pathetic policy for those who are uninterested in the real poor and would prefer to pretend they are doing something by limiting people’s rights due to their nationality.
 I can only rationalise the fact people are willing to try this by stating that they don’t really understand what they are saying – hence why I stated in the article that we need to define what the problem is and then we can show that for every “problem” there is a better “solution”.

 If you find it difficult to actually think about these trade-offs, and to accept your inherent bias against other human beings, then STFU about policy.
 If you want to actually discuss trade-offs and stay away from arbitrarily attacking non-New Zealanders, then I’m more than happy to chat and to investigate the data and research that is out there on these especially complicated issues.